cloud-elements/devportal/docs/products/formulas/how-it-works.md

 * `notification`: Custom Javascript that *must* pass a boolean to the `done` callback.
 If true, an email will be sent to the registered "notification email" address for the formula instance.
 * `loop`: Loops over a list of objects from a previous step or trigger and calls the defined "on success" step for each item in the list.
 Once each item has been processed, the "on failure" step is then called to continue executing the formula.
 * `formula`: Executes a sub-formula from the current formula.
+* `retryFormulaExecution`: Retries a formula instance execution with the same input data.
+The number of retry attempts can be configured, with a maximum of 5 attempts, and the retry time is set based upon an exponential backoff in minutes.
+The equation used for the exponential backof is `round(e^x)` where `x` is the retry attempt number.

 # Terminology: Formula Instances